-She is a long-term member of the Trust and of her local Wildlife Trust in Oxfordshire.
-She is married to an academic and has a son and daughter, who are in their early twenties.
+Helen is a long-term member of the Trust and of her local Wildlife Trust in Oxfordshire.
+She is married to an academic and has a son and daughter, who are in their twenties.
 She lives in Oxford, and includes family life, looking after her allotment, walking and watching ballet among her relaxations.